bernardwang/roodler/README.md

 next person to load the website to see. additional features: a way to review pictures that people drew before displaying on site, and more drawing tools like different colors, different brush sizes, etc

+10/7
+first meeting-
+	set up github
+	reviewed basic idea for project, as well as possible options in the future thought about implementation (ie languages, frameworks)
+	found many outlets in siebel